dataforseo/TypeScriptClient/docs/classes/PageContentInfo.md

 > **`optional`** **footer**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-content of the footer of the table
+parsed content of the footer

 #### Implementation of